Muhammad-Usama-1/infra-setup-terrafrom/DNS/readme.md

 Test your configuration by using tools such as nslookup or dig to verify that your DNS records are being resolved correctly.

-I hope this helps!
-Let me know if you have any questions or need further clarification.

 Here are a few additional points that may help clarify some aspects of DNS and its configuration:

 DNS is hierarchical, meaning that it is organized into a tree-like structure.
 At the top of the hierarchy are the root servers, which are responsible for delegating requests to the appropriate top-level domains (TLDs), such as .com, .net, and .org.
 TLD servers are then responsible for delegating requests to the appropriate second-level domains (e.g., example.com), and so on.